aragon/connect/docs/guides/getting-started.md

 ## Going further

-Now that you are familiar with the basics of Aragon Connect, you may want to explore the [examples provided in the repository](https://github.com/aragon/connect/tree/master/examples) and [API documentation](../api-reference/).
+Now that you are familiar with the basics of Aragon Connect, you may want to explore the [examples provided in the repository](https://github.com/aragon/connect/tree/master/examples) and the [API documentation](../api-reference/).